- What is it?

 Vaginal yeast infections are the second most common cause of abnormal vaginal discharge in the United States (the first is bacterial vaginosis).

 Yeast infections are quite common during pregnancy.
 It seems that the higher levels of estrogen in pregnancy cause the vagina to produce more glycogen (sugar), which feeds the yeast.
 Yeast infections are also more common in women with diabetes.

-About 5 to 8 percent of women develop recurrent vulvovaginal candidiasis (RVVC), defined as four or more symptomatic vaginal yeast infections in a 12-month period.
+A small percentage of women (less than 5 percent) develop recurrent vulvovaginal candidiasis (RVVC), defined as four or more symptomatic vaginal yeast infections in a 12-month period.
 Most women with RVVC have no underlying medical illness that would predispose them to recurrent candida infections.

 A woman's vagina normally produces a discharge described as clear or slightly cloudy, non-irritating and odor-free or having only a mild scent.
 During the normal menstrual cycle, the amount and consistency of discharge may vary.

 Douching disrupts the balance of normal bacteria in the vagina and can cause more frequent vaginal infections.

 Vaginal yeast infections can clear up without treatment.
 However, if you don't treat a yeast infection, there is a very small chance you may develop a serious infection.